Messing With Bigfoot

 The other way we played was to stand opposite each other with our legs shoulder-width.
 Taking turns, we would flip and try to stick our knife into the ground as close to our own foot as possible.
 The first toss was always in the middle, but when the other guy got closer, you had to get closer, and the closer and closer it went.
 Whoever stuck his knife closest to his own foot, and the other guy chickened out, was the winner.

 If you stuck the knife into your own foot you won on the spot, although nobody ever wanted to win that way.
-It was why everyone who had not gotten their first aid merit badge and was going to get in on mumble the peg at camp, took the class at the park ranger cabin a half mile away.
+It was why everyone who had not gotten their first aid merit badge and was going to get in on mumble the peg at camp took the class at the park ranger cabin a half mile away.
 It was taught by an older scout who wore leopard-print camouflage pants and shirt.
 One of us read from the only available Red Cross manual, while he was the hands-on guy.

 It was the only book-learning merit badge on the program.
 Sticking our noses in a book at summer camp was the last thing anybody except the bookworms wanted to do.
-They read what somebody else dreamed up about fun.
+They read what somebody else had dreamed up about fun.
 We dreamed up our own fun.

 We were going to look for Bigfoot and nab him if we could.
 He was the hide and seek world champion, but we knew he was somewhere around the lake.
 What we were going to do with him once we got him, none of us knew.
 We thought, if we did find him, and he was friendly, we would ask him where he lived and what he did all day.